-Dr. Mehmet Oz said you can boost weight loss and prevent heart disease and diabetes by following the low-carb Paleo diet on the June 16 episode of the Dr. Oz Show ("Your Personal Paleo Code"). **This episode originally aired Feb.
-17.
+Dr. Mehmet Oz said you can boost weight loss and prevent heart disease and diabetes by following the low-carb Paleo diet on the June 16 episode of the Dr. Oz Show ("Your Personal Paleo Code").

 The Paleo diet is today's most popular diet, with a huge celebrity following, including Megan Fox, Tim McGraw, and supermodel Adriana Lima.